Known About Traveling in Local Trains Of Mumbai 2022

 Train Routes, Timings and Fares

-In the above section I already detailed about 3 major routes, Suburban, Major Railway stations, and the best time to travel in local trains.
+In the above section, I already detailed 3 major routes, Suburban, Major Railway stations, and the best time to travel in local trains.
 Below is something more one must also know related to local train routes and timings.

-Inside the heart and core of city the very first and one of the oldest railway station is ‘Churchgate‘.
+Inside the heart and core of the city, the very first and one of the oldest railway stations is ‘< an HREF="https://www.mumbai77.com/city/4367/location/churchgate/" target="_blank" rel=" no opener">Churchgate‘.
 The island city almost started around this location.
-Western railway local train network lengths a total of 123 Km (76.5 miles), Starting at Churchgate station and ending at Dahanu Road train station.
+Western Railway local train network lengths a total of 123 Km (76.5 miles), Starting at Churchgate station and ending at Dahanu Road train station.

 Peak Hour Timings: While traveling from North of Mumbai (Vasai, Virar, Borivali, etc) towards South (Churchgate) Morning timings of 8:00 Am to 11:30 Am are considered peak travel times.
 Similarly, if you are planning your travel towards Virar (North of Mumbai, Beyond Suburban stations) consider timings between 5:00 Pm and 10:30 Pm as peak office hours.

-First Train Timings : From Churchgate, first local train starts at 4:30 Am.
-Similarly from Virar, the first train is at 3:25 Am, From Borivali at 3:50 Am.
+First Train Timings: From Churchgate, the first local train starts at 4:30 Am.
+Similarly from Virar, the first train is at 3:25 Am, and From Borivali at 3:50 Am.
 The last train from Virar to Churchgate is at 00:05 Am.

 Railway Helplines